+Note:

-g/ amount of current year accounts receivable for dishonored checks or identified cash shortages applicable to revenue and all accounts receivable for unidentified cash shortages.
+Amount of current year accounts receivable for dishonored checks or identified cash shortages applicable to revenue and all accounts receivable for unidentified cash shortages.

-h/ amount of accounts receivable which relate to dishonored checks or identified cash shortages applicable to revenue which was identified as being earned as of the preceding June 30.
+Amount of accounts receivable related to dishonored checks or identified cash shortages applicable to revenue, which was identified as being earned as of the preceding June 30.

-i/ amount of Accounts Receivable-Revenue.
+Amount of Accounts Receivable-Revenue.

+Record Write-Off of ARs for Reimbursement